CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 cumulus@switch:~$ net commit
 ```

+{{%notice warning%}}
+The rebalance command can cause some packet loss.
+{{%/notice%}}

 {{< /tab >}}
 {{< tab "vtysh Commands ">}}

-To configure PIM to use all the available next hops when installing mroutes, run the `ip pim ecmp` command:
+Run the `ip pim ecmp` command to enable PIM to use all the available next hops for the installation of mroutes.
+For example, if you have four-way ECMP, PIM spreads the S,G and \*,G mroutes across the four different paths.

 ```
 cumulus@switch:~$ sudo vtysh